-To configure a default temperature value for flow and density calculations in the event of an RTD failure, go to RTD DEF with the Next button and Press Enter.
-Then set the default value.
+To configure the RTD default value (incase of an RTD failure), go to RTD DEF with the Next button and press Enter.
+Then set the default value in the units selected above.

-CFG FLOW (IMV30 only):
+CFG FLOW (IMV30 only)

 To configure the flow calculation, go to CFGFLOW with the Next button and press Enter.
 The first parameter, FLOMODE, is displayed.